gadianton/so4t_tag_report/README.md

 # so4t_tag_report
 An API script for Stack Overflow for Teams that outputs a report (CSV file) of how well each tag is performing.
-You can see an example of what the output looks like here.
+You can see an example of what the output looks like in the Examples directory ([here](https://github.com/jklick-so/so4t_tag_report/blob/main/Examples/tag_metrics.csv)).

 All data obtained via the API is handled locally on the device from which the script is run.
-No data is transmitted to other parties, such as Stack Overflow.
+The script does not transmit data to other parties, such as Stack Overflow.

 ## Requirements
 * A Stack Overflow for Teams instance (Basic, Business, or Enterprise)